Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-We expect that the raw inputs from the environment (observation, inventory, and task description) may make it challenging for the agent to behave coherently and learn from its mistakes.
-To improve the coherence and learning process, we enrich the apparent inputs by injecting two complementary types of additional knowledge: historical knowledge (action memory) and affordances.
+We expect that the raw inputs from the environment (observation, inventory, and task description) make it challenging for the agent to act coherently and learn from its mistakes.
+To improve the coherence and learning process, we enrich the apparent inputs with two complementary knowledge types: action memory and affordances.